 On August 14, 1950, Dad was called to active duty as a 2nd Lieutenant and assigned to the 376th Engineer Construction Battalion, 2nd Army, Ft.
 Meade MD.

-My grandparents, John and Marie Schwarz, were Baltimore antique dealers from at least 1925, until my grandmother liquidated the business around 1980.
-John took over the family business when he was about 25, located on Antique Row, 827 N. Howard Street, and moved it some years later to 2013/2015 N. Charles Street.
+My grandparents, John and Marie Schwarz, were Baltimore antique dealers from at least 1925, until my grandmother liquidated the business in 1985.
+John took over the family business when he was about 25, located on Antique Row, 827 N. Howard Street, and moved it some years later to 2013/2015 North Charles Street.
 My grandfather was known throughout the Mid Atlantic and New England as a leading expert in the decorative arts and assisted in the development of that portion of the American collection at the Baltimore Museum of Art.

-My grandmother continued managing the business after Papa John died in 1966, with the help of their daughter, Anne Keene.
+My grandmother continued managing the business after Papa John died in 1966, with the help of their daughter, Ann Keene.
 Antique furniture has infused all of our family.
 It enriches my artistic sense.